bbauska/zombiePolitics/README.md

 increasingly funded by the military and designed for military and surveillance pur­ poses.
-In one of the more frightening examples of the militarization of American society, David Price has brilliantly documented how government intelligence agen­ cies are now placing “unidentified students with undisclosed links to intelligence agencies into university classrooms . . . and has gone further . . _ than any previous intelligence initiative since World War Two.
-Yet, the program spreads with little pub­ lic notice, media coverage, or coordinated multicampus resistance."10
+In one of the more frightening examples of the militarization of American society, David Price has brilliantly documented how government intelligence agen­ cies are now placing "unidentified students with undisclosed links to intelligence agencies into university classrooms . . . and has gone further . . _ than any previous intelligence initiative since World War Two.
+Yet, the program spreads with little pub­ lic notice, media coverage, or coordinated multicampus resistance."10</p>

-Is it any wonder that when intellectuals in the social sciences and medical fields assist in the illegal torture of “enemy combatants” or embed themselves in military­ sponsored counter-insurgency campaigns, such practices rarely get the critical attention they deserve?
+<p>Is it any wonder that when intellectuals in the social sciences and medical fields
+assist in the illegal torture of "enemy combatants" or embed themselves in military­ sponsored counter-insurgency campaigns, such practices rarely get the critical attention they deserve?
 All too often, the blathering disciples of common sense tell us that politics is rooted in natural laws, unhampered by critical thought-a kind